ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 Each volume has an IOPS and bandwidth limit set.
 The IOPS limit is always set to the maximum IOPS of the volume.
 The bandwidth for each attached volume is set proportionally based on the [volume size and profile](/docs/vpc?topic=vpc-block-storage-profiles).

-For optimal bandwidth to be realized, detach and reattach the volume after volume bandwidth allocation in the UI, CLI, or API.
+For optimal bandwidth to be realized, detach and reattach the volume after volume bandwidth allocation.

 ### Adjusting volume bandwidth
 {: #volume-adjust-bandwidth}